Course Title: Textile Professional Practice

 Overview of Learning Activities

-The course will take a blended approach in its delivery with learning activities that include lectures, practical exercises, field trips, industry placement, group and online class discussion, group activities and individual research.
+The course will take a blended approach in its delivery with learning activities that include lectures, practical exercises, field trips, group and online class discussion, group activities and individual research.

 Overview of Learning Resources

 RMIT will provide you with resources and tools for learning in this course through our online systems.

 A list of recommended learning resources will be provided by your lecturer including books, journal articles and web resources.
 You will also be expected to seek further resources relevant to the focus of your own learning.

 The University Library has extensive resources for Fashion and Textiles students.
 The Library has produced a number of subject guides that includes quality online and print resources for your studies Fashion and Textiles Library Guides.

 This course has been developed in reference to the BATD assessment guide available through BP121 Mystudies - Canvas